 In many cultures, death is a celebration.
 Your soul is on an infinite journey.
-Life is just an experience you have, like going to school, such as Earth School.
+Life is just an experience like going to school, such as Earth School.
 It helps you learn lessons, evolve, and experience consciousness from a different perspective.
-The best way to honor someone you loved after they’ve passed is to celebrate their life and allow them to live through you by making the most of your life.
+The best way to honor someone you love after they’ve passed is to celebrate their life and allow them to live through you by making the most of your life.
 Let your pain fuel your passion.
 What would help you honor who or what you’ve lost?
 Maybe it’s volunteering, writing a book, or starting a support group.
 Be grateful and enjoy the rest of your life to the fullest.

 11. Go Within to Connect

 It’s challenging when you lose someone’s physical presence.
 You want to see them, feel their touch, and hear them laugh again.
 But when you get present, let go, and invite the connection, you can feel those who have passed in your heart more than ever.
 Check out the connection exercise below.
 If you’re still not feeling connected, then hire a professional Medium.